usatales.com

 The National Weather Service at first canceled the flash flood warning for Oahu, the most populated island, on Tuesday morning.
 However, it issued flash flood warnings for Niihau and Kauai, Hawaii’s westernmost islands, from Tuesday afternoon until Wednesday morning.

-On Monday and Tuesday, Maui county received the state’s highest recorded rainfall of 20 inches, according to the National Weather Service.
+On Monday and Tuesday, Maui County received the state’s highest recorded rainfall of 20 inches, according to the National Weather Service.
 Over 14 inches of rain fell on sections of Hawaii Island, the state’s largest island, over 12 inches on Oahu, and 4 inches on Kauai during the same period.

 As a quick and efficient relief measure, at least four shelters started operating overnight in Oahu.